kong0107/doujin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Unsolved Issues

+* 「定稿繳交期間」 input type for non-anthology delegation
+* download error on Safari on iPhone (and maybe other non-Chrome browsers)
+* form validation
+* user interface (e.g. input box for numbers are too long)
+* terminology explanation